BOOKING CONDITIONS

 1 Your Holiday Contract

 1.1 When you make your booking you agree that you have authority to accept and do accept on behalf of yourself and each person named in your booking, the terms of these Booking Conditions.
-The person making the booking (“the party leader”) must be at least 18 years of age and authorised to do so by all persons named in the booking and the parent or guardian of all party members under the age of 18 years, when the booking is made.
+The person making the booking (“the party leader”) must be at least 18 years of age and authorised to do so by all persons named in the booking and the parent or guardian of any party members under the age of 18 years, when the booking is made.
 The party leader on behalf of themselves and each member of the party consents to the use of information in accordance with our Privacy Policy.

 1.2 The party leader is responsible for making all payments due to us under the booking.
 All party members named within the booking are jointly and severally liable for all payments due under the booking.

-1.6 When you book your holiday it may not be possible to confirm your precise air or rail arrangements..
+1.6 When you book your holiday it may not be possible to confirm air or rail arrangements..
 Your confirmation invoice and/or ATOL certificate will set out the arrangements reserved for you and/or any provisional reservations or those arrangements we plan to reserve for you.
 Some airlines charge for luggage separately and some flights may be indirect.
 Travel arrangements, including but not limited to schedule and routing, may also be subject to change by airlines and/or rail operators at any time and without notice.
 We can accept no liability for such changes.

 1.7 We cannot confirm any specific airline or rail seat numbers and reserve the right to make changes to your flight and/or rail times but will notify you of any such changes as soon as possible.